neondatabase/website/content/docs/reference/cli-create-app.md

 ### Example

-This example shows a new project deployment using the `neon create-app` command.
+This example shows how the `neon create-app` command bootstraps a full-stack application including a Neon project.

 ```bash
 neon create-app